 Goal H 4.
-Encourage preservation and rehabilitation activities to preserve the integrity of the existing housing stock and the cultural identity and history of the area.
-The existing housing stock in the area is an important resource, which provides community character, cultural identity and reflects the historical development of the area.
+Encourage preservation and rehabilitation activities to preserve the integrity of the existing housing and history of the area.
+The existing housing stock in the area is an important resource, which provides community character and reflects the historical development of the area.
 It also increases the housing stock diversity, provides housing choice and helps maintain housing affordability.